Eschatologue/CM_wiki/docs/spells/5th-level.md

 **Components:** V, S
 **Duration:** 8 hours

 This spell allows you to change the appearance of any number of creatures that you can see within range.
 You give each target you choose a new, illusory appearance.
-An unwilling target can make a Charisma Saving Throw, and if it succeeds, it is unaffected by this spell.
+An unwilling target can make a Charisma :d20-save: **Saving Throw**, and if it succeeds, it is unaffected by this spell.

 The spell disguises physical appearance as well as clothing, armor, weapons, and equipment.
 You can make each creature seem 1 foot shorter or taller and appear thin, fat, or in between.
 You can't change a target's body type, so you must choose a form that has the same basic arrangement of limbs.
 Otherwise, the extent of the Illusion is up to you.
 The spell lasts for the duration, unless you use your :rsc-action: **Action** to dismiss it sooner.